 Replacement yields were estimated as a ratio of catch to total pup production under three harvest regimes: 1) pups only, 2) 60% pups, 40% older and 3) only 1+ animals.

-The estimated replacement yields ('000s) for three harvest regimes are as follows:
+Table 2.
+Estimated replacement yields ('000s) for three harvest regimes.